 Money will be needed to educate voters how to mark ranked ballots, and how the marks will be counted.
 Money will be needed to make this education available in multiple languages.
 A small amount of money will be needed to convert ballot mark locations into data that can be supplied to open-source software or special spreadsheets for ballot tabulation.

 Currently in Oregon elections, each voter can choose to express support for only a single candidate in each election contest, and the candidate with the largest number of these votes is declared the winner.
 When three or more popular candidates are in the same election contest the candidate with the highest count of these votes is not always the most popular candidate.
 This unfair result can happen when a group of politically similar voters split their votes across multiple similar candidates, or when politically different groups of voters concentrate their votes on a single candidate.
 The result is that sometimes the winner is opposed by more than half the voters.
 If this ballot initiative is approved then for specified elections each Oregon voter will be allowed to rank their choices of candidates and the ballots will be counted in multiple rounds in which least-popular candidates are eliminated until a candidate wins by majority.
 The least-popular candidate in each round is the candidate who would lose every one-on-one contest against each of the other candidates, or if there is no such “pairwise losing candidate” then the eliminated candidate is the one who receives the fewest votes based on which not-yet-eliminated candidate is ranked highest on each ballot.
-If this ballot initiative is approved then this voting method will be adopted for general elections for statewide races including U.S. Senate, Congress, Governor, State Senate, and State Representative, and if desired the primary elections of any political party that chooses to use this method.
+If this ballot initiative is approved then this voting method will be adopted for general elections for statewide races including U.S. Senate, Congress, Governor, State Senate, and State Representative.

 Be it enacted by the People of the State of Oregon: